-3.3 CODES
+3.4 CODES

 Many of the elements in the database use a code value to represent alternate standard entries in a field.
-The CODES table contains a description of the codes used in the LTPP database.
-To decipher a code value, the LEGALTXT field in the LTPPDD table can be used to link to the CODE TYPE field in the CODES table.
+The CODES table contains a definition of the meaning codes used in the LTPP database.
+To decipher the meaning of a code value, a user must link the corresponding CODETPE contained in the LTPPDD table for the specific field in a table to the matching record in the CODES table with the same CODETYPE and CODE value.

-CODETYPE is the code type as listed in the LEGALTXT field in the LTPPDD table.
+CODETYPE is the code type name as shown in the CODETYPE field in the LTPPDD table.

 CODE is the code value.
-Although most codes are numeric, some are alphanumeric; therefore, this field is coded as alphanumeric, which creates an apparent illogical sequence when the field is sorted in ascending or descending order.
+Although most codes are numeric, some are alphanumeric; therefore, this field is coded as a character, which creates an apparent illogical sequence when the field is sorted in ascending or descending order.